commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   'CDATA' sections have the format '<![CDATA[...anything but not "]]>"...]]>', and HTML comments, '<!--...anything but not "-->"... -->'.
 Neither HTML comments nor 'CDATA' sections can reside inside tags.
 HTML comments can exist anywhere else, but 'CDATA' sections can exist only where plain text is allowed (e.g., immediately inside 'td' element content but not immediately inside 'tr' element content).

-  htmLawed (function 'hl_cmtcd()') handles HTML comments or 'CDATA' sections depending on the values of '$config["comment"]' or '$config["cdata"]'.
+  htmLawed (function 'hl_commentCdata()') handles HTML comments or 'CDATA' sections depending on the values of '$config["comment"]' or '$config["cdata"]'.
 If '0', such markup is not looked for and the text is processed like plain text.
 If '1', it is removed completely.
 If '2', it is preserved but any '<', '>' and '&' inside are changed to entities.
 If '3' for '$config["cdata"]', or '3' or '4' for '$config["comment"]', they are left as such.
 When '$config["comment"]' is set to '4', htmLawed will not force a space character before the '-->' comment-closing marker.
 While such a space is required for standard-compliance, it can corrupt marker code put in HTML by some software (such as Microsoft Outlook).

   Note that for the last two cases, HTML comments and 'CDATA' sections will always be removed from tag content (function 'hl_tag()').